JPETTomography/j-pet-framework-examples/README.md

   * Cosmic, Physics, Imaging - procedures with approach for data streaming.
   * Image Reconstruction - procedures for producing sinograms.
   * Scope loader and analysis - handling scope data.
+  * MCGeantAnalysis - conversion of results of Monte Carlo simulations prepared with the J-PET simulations package to a format consistent with the J-PET Framework data
   * New Analysis Template - project, that can be modified for custom user analysis.

 ## The Latest Version